PascalPflaum/uberObjects/README.md

 ### Description

-The uber.copy() creates a shallow copy of a object.
-It is an alias for the uber.merge() method, which provides this functionality, if called with one argument.
+The uber.copy() creates a copy of a object.

 <a name="every"/>
 ## uber.every()